jvff/linera-protocol-archive/examples/fungible/README.md

 ./scripts/run_local.sh
 ```

-Compile the `fungible` application WebAssemlby binaries, and publish them as an application
+Compile the `fungible` application WebAssembly binaries, and publish them as an application
 bytecode:

 ```bash